 |Third bin:||[20,25)||Contains these values:||20||21||22||23||24|

-The solution is that you may force the histogram to have the first or last bin to be full-closed interval.
-We suggest you do it on the last bin while using option #2, because uniform bins are usually more important on the left side than on the right.
-If you have integer values, it is recommended to label the bins like “10-14”, “15-19”, “20-25”, instead of just writing out 10, 15, 20, 25.
+The solution is to force the histogram to have the first or last bin be a full-closed interval.
+We suggest you do this with the last bin when using option #2 because uniform bins are usually more important on the left side than on the right.
+If you have integer values, it is recommended to label the bins “10-14,” “15-19,” and “20-25” instead of writing out “10,” “15,” “20,” “25.”
 In this case, viewers of the histogram will understand it better.

-- If your marketing specialist says that your campaigns are usually reaching 1000 people
+- If your marketing specialist says that your campaigns usually reach 1000 people

-- If your salesman tells you that your purchasers spend ~$100 in your shop.
+- If your salesman tells you that your purchasers spend approximately $100 in your shop

-- If your car mechanic says your vehicle will be ready in 7 days
+- If your car mechanic says your vehicle will be ready in seven days

-- If your family physician tells you that you will recover from the disease in cca.
-5 days
+- If your family physician tells you that you will recover from the disease in five days

-- If your mom says that the lunch is going to be ready in approx 15 minutes
+- If your mom says that the lunch is going to be ready in approximately 15 minutes

-AnswerMiner helps you to create automatic histograms, you don’t need to bother with finding out ideal settings.
+AnswerMiner helps you to create automatic histograms, so you do not need to bother with finding ideal settings.